cisagov/ScubaGear/baselines/powerbi.md

 ### Policies
 #### MS.POWERBI.1.1v1
-The Publish to Web feature SHOULD be disabled unless the agency mission requires the capability.
+The **Publish to Web** feature SHOULD be disabled unless the agency mission requires the capability.

 - _Rationale:_ Having a publicly accessible web URL means there is no way to control who is viewing information.
-By following this policy there will be no sensitive information published to the public web that could be accessed by a malicious actor.
+By following this policy there will be no sensitive information published to the public web that could be accessed by a malicious actor. **Make change**??
 - _Last modified:_ June 2023

 ### Resources